 Blend of culi (single, unsplit) beans of Arabica, Robusta, Chari and Catimor.
 Strong, very full-bodied and intense, with layers of complexity.
 340g (12 oz) ground coffee suitable for Press, drip machine or Phin filter brewing.
-Click on the Whole Bean option below to see 250 gram (8.8 oz) bag on sale for $8.75 from the regular price of $9.50 (the original price is not displaying correctly).

 This coffee is a gourmet's dream blend.
 Trung Nguyen puts together carefully selected Culi (unsplit "peaberries") from 4 different varieties.
 A lot of care and balancing goes into this coffee, and Trung Nguyen is rewarded by many loyal Vietnamese drinkers who proclaim this their favorite brew.